jamrok/rax-auto-scaler/README.md

 ################################################################################
 Installation:
 ################################################################################
-Simply download, install the packages listed below, create and edit the config file and run the program.
+Simply download, install the packages listed in the [Requirements] section below, create and edit the config file and run the program.

 To download, execute the following at the command line: